cerner/terra-toolkit/docs/guides/TerraToolkitUpgradeGuide-v5.0.0-part1.md

 - production
 - disk

-If you want to serve a non hot-reloading site without pre-building your site, use tt-static with the `--env.disableHotReloading` flag passed via the cli.
+If you want to serve a non hot-reloading site without pre-building your site, use tt-serve with the `--env.disableHotReloading` flag passed via the cli.

 ```diff
 //package.json